PenguinPuff/programming-courses/README.md

 adding notes of all the following programming courses taken at university: (will keep getting updated)
-- Introduction to Informatics (EIDI)
+- Introduction into Computer Science (EIDI-BWL)
-- Introduction to Programming
+- Introduction to Programming (ITP)
+- Einführung in die Informatik (EIDI)
 - Praktikum Graundlagen in der Programmierung (PGdP)
 - Functional Programming and Verification
+- Einführung in die Softwaretechnik (Introduction to Software Engineering) (EIST)
+- Advanced Concepts of Programming
 - Concepts of C++ Programming
-- Advanced Concepts of Programming
-- Python for Engineering Data Analysis